Have you been missing the Las Vegas buffet?

-COVID-19 made this food concept obsolete almost overnight in March 2020.
+COVID-19 practically made this food concept obsolete almost overnight in March 2020.

-They are still buffet options in Las Vegas and on the Strip.
+Luckily there are still several buffet options open in Las Vegas and on the Strip.

 Buffet Hours